|No. of coats||2|

 Old 'coating' type finishes such as decking paints, varnishes and varnish type stains must be fully removed back to bare wood before protecting.
 Depending on the condition and type of finish, it may require more than one attempt to fully remove the old coating.

-Always do a small test area before beginning any project to check suitability and compatibility.
+Always do a test area before starting any project to assess product suitability and final finish.
 Follow the manufacturer's instructions on the tin at all times.

 Do not apply Ronseal Decking Protector in wet conditions or if rain, frost or snow is likely before the product is dry.
 Stir thoroughly before and periodically during application to achieve a consistent finish.

-To preserve the look and performance of wood deck finishes for longer, it is recommended that decked areas are swept with a stiff broom on a regular basis.
-This is to remove loose leaves, dirt and other organic matter that can settle on the wood deck and in the grooves, which can degrade or damage the finish and decking timbers over time.
+To preserve the look and performance of wooden deck finishes for longer, it is recommended that decked areas are swept with a stiff broom on a regular basis.
+This is to remove loose leaves, dirt and other organic matter that can settle on the wood and in the grooves, which can degrade or damage the finish over time.

-If signs of mould or algae appear, use an appropriate cleaner, such as Ronseal Garden Cleaner.
-Do not use any regular cleaning household detergent as this can be damaging to the finish.
+If signs of mould or algae appear, use an appropriate decking cleaner.
+Do not use household cleaners or detergents as these can degrade, damage, or strip the decking finish over time.

-Scuff marks, stains, grease and other surface contaminates can normally be cleaned with Ronseal High Performance Decking Cleaner.
+Scuff marks, stains, grease and other surface contaminates can normally be cleaned with a suitable decking cleaner.
 Stubborn marks and stains may require a light sanding and a thin application of Ronseal Decking Protector to restore.

 The condition of wooden decking should be inspected on a regular basis and re-treated as required.